 Leaderboards are a visualization of achievement.
 The purpose of a leaderboard is to show players where they rank in a gamified system.
-Those at the top enjoy the notoriety it brings; as for everyone else, the leaderboard shows them where they stand relative to their peers.
+Those at the top enjoy the notoriety it brings; as for everyone else, the leaderboard shows them where they stand in relation to their peers.

 In this article: